 ClickTime's Audit Trail Module can be used to generate a report that captures virtually every save, edit, and deletion that takes place in your account.
 This is a requirement for organizations that wish to use ClickTime's DCAA Compliance features (more details on ClickTime's DCAA Compliance features can be found here), but it can be added to any account.
 It can be provided during an audit to clarify which employee logged hours, and when they did so, as well as if you are interested in more details about how your team uses ClickTime.

 There is generally an additional cost for access to the Audit Trail Module.
 ClickTime offers a trial of all additional features, so if you are interested in a trial of the Audit Trail Module, please contact ClickTime Support to get started.

 In order to make sure that Audit Trail is tracking your changes, you will want to confirm that it is enabled.
-This can be done from the Company --> Preferences page by expanding the "Security Settings" section:
+This can be done from the Company --> Preferences page by expanding the "Security" section:

 To track information, check the first box to "enable audit logging".